Beware the Single-Purpose People

 The objective isn’t theoretical perfection worthy of a PhD thesis; it’s creating code that your colleagues (and future you) can navigate, understand, and modify without wanting to set the building on fire.

 Sometimes this means a file is 200 lines long instead of 50.
 Sometimes a function handles fetching data and transforming it slightly.
-Sometimes a class has two responsibilities that are so tightly coupled they might as well be married.
-Sue me.
-If it makes the system easier to work with overall, it’s the right call.
+Sometimes a class has two responsibilities that are so tightly coupled they should live together.
+If it makes the system easier to work with overall, it is probably the right call.

 Stay relentlessly focused on the practical questions: